 If you cannot find the invitation email in your inbox, please check your Junk and Archived folders.
 If you did not receive the email or cannot locate the course, please contact titleIX@nova.edu from your NSU email account.

 This training is distinct from any in-person sexual harassment or sexual violence prevention training you may have attended at NSU.
 In-person trainings are available to address unique needs, as a follow up to this training or to engage in a more in-depth discussion on a particular topic, and can be catered to your student group or organization.
 Contact titleIX@nova.edu if you would like to schedule one of these for your organization.

 This training is mandatory for all students – independent of their employment status with the university.
 There are substantive differences between the content presented in this training and the employee training.
 Specifically, the employee training focused a great deal on your responsibilities as a university employee.
 This training, while acknowledging responsibilities possessed by all students, focuses on the rights that you maintain as an enrolled student within our community.

 NSU certainly appreciates the concern about a new training obligation at the start of a new semester.
 Nevertheless, it is imperative that every member of the university community receive education to support the prevention of sexual misconduct.
-Fortunately, the training will not take very much of your time (no more than an hour) and it need’t be completed all in one sitting.
-We believe the information is important for all new members of our NSU community, so we hope that you will complete it by the deadline of March 26, 2021, set forth by Dr. Hanbury or within the first 30 days if you are a new student at NSU.
+Fortunately, the training will not take very much of your time (no more than 30-45 min) and it needn’t be completed all in one sitting.
+We believe the information is important for all new members of our NSU community, so we hope that you will complete it within your first 30 days as a student.